Applications for Medicaid are made through the Department of Children and Families (DCF). Call the

 Medicaid and Medicare

 Medicaid and Medicare are two separate programs.
-Medicaid is a program for people who meet
+Medicaid is a program for certain groups

 For questions about Medicare, call the toll-free number (800) 633-4227